o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. Save the file.

-We've added the appropriate shaders to the list of shaders for our material type.
-However, you may notice that just adding to the list of shaders doesn't change our tree.
-We need to give the engine instructions for which shader to use for different materials.
+You've added the appropriate shaders to the list of shaders for your material type.
+However, you may notice that just adding to the list of shaders doesn't change the tree.
+You will need to give the engine instructions for which shader to use for different materials.
 This is where `.lua` material functors come in.

 1. Open `VegetationBending_ShaderEnable.lua`.